isogeo/doc-opencatalog/en/usage/search.md

 This nomenclature is used in URL when a query is made.

-#### Characteristics
+#### Other
-As well as the filter widget, the data are displayed only if all criteria are met.
+* As well as the filter widget, the data are displayed only if all criteria are met.
+* Warning : Unlike the filter widget, the "Undefined" value is possible for every field even if no data meet this specific criterion as long as no other value is selected for this field.

 ## Sort
 Data can be sorted using two criteria :